 Data Encryption Standard (DES)

-offered by Nicolas T. Courtois for anyone that manages to achieve it on a PC
+Nicolas T. Courtois for anyone that manages to achieve it on a PC with

-with 2 Gigabytes of RAM, in less than 1 week*CPU, and given at
+2 Gigabytes of RAM, in less than 1 week*CPU, and

 For people who want to try their software, exact examples of equations to solve for8 rounds and 16 chosen plaintexts, with their actual correct solution included in a separate file, are provided here in two versions: opns and in cubic version.